These Are the Heart Attack Symptoms That Are Most Frequently Misdiagnosed

 Each year, over 63,000 Canadians have a heart attack.
 They typically occur because a blood vessel to the heart is blocked—cholesterol plaque builds up on the vessel walls or a large blood clot creates a plug.
 When that happens, timing is critical.

-But symptoms can be subtle and confounding, which is why the Brock research team has developed the Prodromal Symptoms Screening Scale, a free, web-based questionnaire to help people identify them.
+But heart attack symptoms can be subtle and confounding, which is why the Brock research team has developed the Prodromal Symptoms Screening Scale, a free, web-based questionnaire to help people identify them.

 “Women and men also communicate differently,” points out Dr. Sharon Mulvagh, co-director of the Women’s Heart Health Clinic in Halifax.
 “Men often answer in a sentence or two.”
 Women, on the other hand, may give more detailed descriptions of what they’re feeling, which health-care providers can misinterpret as anxiety.